Benchmark

 • Required Libraries: This notebook uses requests, json, and sseclient-py (for streaming responses) along with Google Colab’s file upload utilities.

-Make sure you have read our Getting Started with CustomGPT.ai for New Developers blog to get an overview of the entire platform..
+Make sure you have read our Getting Started with CustomGPT.ai for New Developers blog to get an overview of the entire platform and how it works.

 With these basics covered, let’s set up your environment.